Why Our Programming

 We consider our community to be the mainstream.
 We work with partners who agree that such a fully inclusive arts sector is not the goal in and of itself, but the foundation on which we together build a vibrant, dynamic and sophisticated global city.

 The purpose of our mentoring programs is to encourage and help foster a literature as diverse as the city itself.
 Each year, Diaspora Dialogues offers free mentoring programs for emerging writers to develop plays and full-length work.
-First—and second-generation immigrants and First Nations writers are especially encouraged to apply.
+First—and second-generation immigrants and Indigenous writers are especially encouraged to apply.

 Through an open call for submissions, we select emerging writers to participate in our free mentoring program to ready a book-length project for publication.
 When appropriate, select mentees will get the opportunity to receive targeted introductions to agents and/or publishers.

 As part of this program, emerging playwrights (those with one or no produced plays) work with a dramaturge on a full-length play for one year.

 What past participants say

 I think that being accepted into the mentorship program has given a huge boost to my writing career by providing a clear focus and a set of realistic goals, and my sense of confidence and identity as an artist.
 Being involved with the organization has helped me feel connected to a larger writing community, especially through the lunch and learn sessions.
 I am thrilled about the fact that being involved with Diaspora Dialogues means ongoing support, especially with the process of finding a publisher for the manuscript.